 The Defence Trade Controls Act 2012 regulates the supply and publication of DSGL technology and the brokering of DSGL goods and technologies.

 Note: The Customs Act 1901 and the Defence Trade Controls Act 2012 have different controls on the export or supply of technology depending on whether they are captured on the Military List (Part 1), or the Dual-Use List (Part 2) of the DSGL.

 Australian legislative controls should not be confused with the controls placed on US goods and technologies by the government of the United States.

 Compliance with US export regulations does not remove the need to also comply with Australia's export controls.

 Further information is available on the US Department of State website.

-The Australian Government has the ability, through the use of "Catch-All Legislation" to prohibit the export or supply of goods and technology that could be used in a weapons of mass destruction program or contribute to adverse military activity.
-This legislation can apply to any goods, technologies and services not listed on the DSGL.
+The Australian Government has the ability to prohibit the export or supply of goods and technology that could be used in a weapons of mass destruction program or contribute to a military end-use that could predjudice the security, defence or international relations of Australia.